cfgnunes/nautilus-scripts/README.md

 - **Non-destructive output**: Never overwrites the input file; the output is distinct.
 - **Log file**: Produces an `Errors.log` file when a task finishes with an error.
 - **Direct usage**: Direct usage without requiring input parameters.
-- **Keyboard shortcuts**: Provides keyboard shortcuts for some scripts.
+- **Keyboard accelerators**: Provides keyboard shortcuts for some scripts.
 - **File manager compatibility**: Designed for major file managers like GNOME Files (Nautilus), Dolphin, Caja, Nemo, PCManFM-Qt and Thunar.
 - **Distro compatibility**: Designed to work on major GNU/Linux distributions, such as Ubuntu, Mint, Debian, Fedora, and Manjaro.
 - **Easy adaptation**: Scripts can be easily copied and adapted for other purposes.